Title | Abraham Lincoln |

-The gift of the Lincoln portrait came early in Salviati’s career, which was dedicated to restoring to prominence the medieval art of mosaic.
-Salviati founded his “laboratory of mosaic art” in Venice in 1859.
+The gift of the Lincoln portrait came early in Salviati's career, which was dedicated to restoring to prominence the medieval art of mosaic.
+Salviati founded his "laboratory of mosaic art" in Venice in 1859.
 He showed his works in 1861 at a national exhibition in Florence and in 1863 at an industrial exposition in Vienna.
-Doubtless the gift of the Lincoln portrait was both an honest expression of appreciation for the life of Lincoln–-described by Salviati as “one of the world’s greatest heroes”–-and an effort to promote his work internationally.
 In the years that followed, Salviati exhibited at major expositions in Paris, Naples, London, Milan, and Boston, where he won numerous gold medals and diplomas of honor.
-At the 1862 London Exposition, the British press touted “the superiority of the enamel work . . . and mosaics sent by the Salviati establishment in Venice.”
+At the 1862 London Exposition, the British press touted "the superiority of the enamel work . . . and mosaics sent by the Salviati establishment in Venice."
 The Salviati company developed a reputation for producing exquisite mosaic portraits of both ancient and modern subjects and for undertaking vast mural decorations for palaces and churches.

-Antonio Salviati died in Venice on January 25, 1890, leaving his business to his two sons.
-The firm’s mosaic work occupies important architectural spaces in St. Paul’s Cathedral, the Houses of Parliament, and Westminster Abbey in London, and in the Albert Memorial Chapel at Windsor Castle in England.
+Salviati died in Venice on January 25, 1890, leaving his business to his two sons.
+The firm's mosaic work occupies important architectural spaces in England, including St. Paul's Cathedral, the Houses of Parliament, Westminster Abbey, and the Albert Memorial Chapel.
 In the United States, the Stanford Memorial Church at Stanford University in California is decorated with massive Salviati mosaics.
-The exterior of the north facade depicts Christ Welcoming the Righteous into the Kingdom of God ; when completed in 1901 it was the largest mosaic in America.
-The devastating 1906 San Francisco earthquake destroyed this priceless work, but it was recreated from the original drawings, preserved in Italy, several years later.
-Salviati’s company continues today to produce glass art of the highest quality.
+Salviati's company still produces high-quality glass art today.

 Abraham Lincoln, 16th president of the United States, guided the nation through the Civil War and remains respected and honored as one of the world's great leaders.
 Born in Hardin (now Larue) County, Kentucky in 1809, Lincoln moved with his family to frontier Indiana in 1816, and then to Illinois in 1830.
 After serving four terms in the Illinois legislature, he was elected as a Whig to the U.S. House of Representatives in 1846.
 After a single term, he did not seek reelection and returned to Springfield, Illinois, where he established a law practice and gained a statewide reputation as a skilled attorney.